Rohingya genocide: Spillover into the 2017–2023 genocide

 In January 2017, at least four police officers were detained by government authorities after a video was posted online of security forces beating Rohingya Muslims in November 2016.
 In the video, Rohingya men and boys were forced to sit in rows with their hands behind their head while they were beaten with batons and kicked.
 This was the first incident in which the government punished its own security forces in the region since the beginning of the crackdown.

 On 21 January 2017, the bodies of three Rohingya men were found in shallow graves in Maungdaw.
 They were locals who had worked closely with the local administration, and the government believed they were murdered by Rohingya insurgents in a reprisal attack.

 On 4 July 2017, a mob of at least a hundred Rakhine Buddhists in Sittwe attacked seven Rohingya men from the Dapaing camp for internally displaced persons with bricks, killing one and severely injuring another.
 The Rohingya men were being escorted by police to Sittwe's docks to purchase boats, but were attacked despite armed guards being present nearby.
 A spokesman for the Burmese Ministry of Home Affairs said that an unarmed junior policeman was with the Rohingya men at the time of the attack, but was unable to stop the attackers.
 On 26 July 2017 a man was arrested in relation to the attacks.

-On 30 July 2017, packages of high energy biscuits gifted from the United Nations World Food Program (WFP) as aid were discovered in a terrorist hideout in the Mayu mountain range in Maungdaw Township.
+On 30 July 2017, packages of high energy biscuits gifted from the United Nations World Food Programme (WFP) as aid were discovered in a terrorist hideout in the Mayu mountain range in Maungdaw Township.
 The Rakhine State Government and WFP investigated on the pretense of misuse of food assistance.
 On 31 July 2017, three decapitated bodies were found in Rathedaung Township.
 A government official asserted they were murdered by Rohingya insurgents.
 On 3 August 2017, six Mro farmers were found killed in Maungdaw Township, supposedly as the work of Muslim militants.

 On 25 August 2017, the Myanmar government announced that 71 people (one soldier, one immigration officer, 10 policemen and 59 insurgents) had been killed overnight during coordinated attacks by up to 150 insurgents across 24 police posts and the 552nd Light Infantry Battalion army base in Rakhine State.
 The Myanmar Army stated that the attack began around 1:00 AM, when insurgents armed with bombs, small arms weapons, and machetes blew up a bridge.
 It went on to say that a majority of the attacks occurred around 3:00 AM to 4:00 AM.
 The Arakan Rohingya Salvation Army (ARSA) claimed they were taking "defensive actions" in 25 different locations and accused government soldiers of raping and killing civilians.
 The group also claimed that Rathedaung had been under a blockade for more than two weeks, starving the Rohingya, and that the government forces were preparing to do the same in Maungdaw.